Dr Alexis Diaz-Torres

 Research projects

-This project is founded by a Leverhulme Research Project Grant (£200k) over 36 months from 1 October 2020.
-New basic studies of chemical element creation in the universe is being carried out.
-I am leading a team [1 PDRA, 1 PhD student and myself in collaboration with Prof. Peter Saalfrank (University of Potsdam, Germany), Dr. Adriana Palffy (Max-Planck Institute for Nuclear Physics, Germany) and Dr. Gilbert Gosselin (CEA, France)] to develop a new model based on the theory of open quantum systems, allowing us to characterise quantum mechanically fusion reactions of atomic nuclei in dense stellar plasma for the first time.
-This will expand our knowledge of nucleosynthesis, as accelerator experiments on Earth cannot probe important effects on element creation caused by stellar plasma.
-The new model will provide a breakthrough in our understanding of the origin of the elements and, therefore, of life itself.
+This project was founded by a Leverhulme Research Project Grant (£200k) from 1 October 2020 until 30 September 2023.
+New basic studies of chemical element creation in the universe were carried out.
+I led an interdisciplinary (atomic/nuclear/plasma) team [1 PDRA, 1 PhD student and myself in collaboration with Prof. Peter Saalfrank (University of Potsdam, Germany), Prof. Adriana Palffy-Buss (University of Wuerzburg, Germany) and Dr. Gilbert Gosselin (CEA, France)] to develop a new model based on the theory of open quantum systems, allowing us to characterise quantum mechanically fusion reactions of atomic nuclei in dense stellar plasma for the first time.

 Some key outputs: